Landscape architect, Kaihoahoa whenua

 - usually work regular business hours but may work weekends

-- usually work in offices or studios and on site
+- usually work in offices, studios or outdoors and may travel locally or nationally

 - may work outside in all weather conditions